kikixiong/kikixiong.github.io/_pages/about.md

 # 🔥 News
-- *2025.06*: &nbsp;🎉🎉 Obtain bachelor's degree from University of Aberdeen and South China Normal University.
+- *2025.06*: &nbsp;🎉 Obtain bachelor's degree from University of Aberdeen and South China Normal University.
-- *2025.06*: &nbsp;🎉🎉 One paper accepted to BMC Bioinfomatics.
+- *2025.06*: &nbsp;🎉 One paper accepted to BMC Bioinfomatics.
-- *2025.01*: &nbsp;🎉🎉 One paper accepted to 33th conference on Intelligent Systems for Molecular Biology..
+- *2025.01*: &nbsp;🎉 One paper accepted to 33th conference on Intelligent Systems for Molecular Biology..

 # 📖 Educations